Ordination of women in Methodism: John Wesley's views on women

-John Wesley, the founder of the Methodist movement, was the first within his movement to authorize a woman to preach.
-In 1761, he granted a license to preach to Sarah Crosby.
+John Wesley, the founder of the Methodist movement, was the first within his movement to authorize a woman to preach, but with limitations.
+In 1761, he told Sarah Crosby in a personal letter that she had not been out of place to speak to everyone at once in a female class meeting, instead of giving personal instruction to each one individually, when 200 people unexpectedly showed up.